Updated 7th September 2021

 A: Bus services are operating between Leeds, Bradford and Harrogate with FLYER.

 Q: Are taxis to / from Leeds Bradford Airport operating as normal?

-A: Arrow Cars, our official taxi partner operate a private hire service which can be pre-booked or booked on the day.
+A: Arrow Cars, our official taxi partner operate a private hire service, can be pre-booked or booked on the day.
 Other taxi providers can be used and can drop off / pick up passengers in Terminal Front Express or One Hour Free.

 Q: I'm a blue badge holder, which car parks are open for me?